2025 AND BEYOND - our vision for the future

-As Auckland grows and intensifies, the gardens and food forest become a shared space that foster principles of permaculture and is recognised as a biodiversity hotspot.
-It is a place for all to visit and enjoy.
-The adjoining Oakley Creek/Te Auaunga Walkway is more accessible through the Sanctuary Mahi Whenua.
+As Auckland grows and intensifies, the Sanctuary Mahi Whenua gardens and food forest will be preserved as a public shared space and will continue to be recognised as a biodiversity hub fostering permaculture principles.
+It will remain a place for all to visit and enjoy, with the adjoining Oakley Creek/Te Auaunga Walkway through the Sanctuary Mahi Whenua made more accessible and further enhanced.

 CURRENT state